willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 - Change state, i.e. Next/Back buttons in-game
 - Move pieces and interact with the board

-We need to evaluate these individually and take inputting states to work out the program flow.
+We need to evaluate these individually to investigate each parts flow.
+For example, take inputting states, to work out the program flow we need to first think about what checks need to be done.
 Inputting state requires a check as to whether the FEN string provided is valid.
 If it is not valid, the program needs to return a message to the user and wait for further interaction.
-If valid, the program needs to call and pass the FEN string to the FEN handler to deconstruct and convert into program code to represent board attributes(See Appendix D: Figure 30).
+If valid, the program needs to call and pass the FEN string to the FEN handler to deconstruct and convert into program code to represent board attributes(See Appendix D: Figure 31).

 Next, make the change of state feature, specifically the back button.
 For this to work, we need to check if the current program state has any data available for the last state of the board.
 If it does not just return the current board state, update the GUI, and finally return to the waiting state for further interactions.
 The next button will do the previous steps again but check for future positions in the board's object state.
 Again, update the GUI and return to the wait state if none are held.